The genesis of the internal resistance of a battery -- a physical perspective: Conclusions

 \section{Conclusions}

 We have shown that due to the tendency of the battery to attain a voltage across its terminals equal to the chemical potential ${\cal E}$, a finite drop in voltage from the open circuit value ${\cal E}$ is essential for a steady current in the circuit because then and only then will there be chemical reactions taking place so that a current flows within the battery.
 Thus a drop in the voltage is essential for a steady state current implying the existence of a finite internal resistance in any practical battery, which can be justifiably represented as a source of emf ${\cal E}$ with a resistance $R_i$ in series.
-Further we have shown that Thevenin's theorem does not make our results superflous, in fact our results are made use of in its derivation.
+Therefore a battery has to have an internal resistance in order to function as a power source.
+Further we have shown that Thevenin's theorem does not make our results superfluous, in fact our results are made use of in its derivation.